All first-time racers must complete the entire race course prior to race day and attend the safety meeting.

 - Runners will leave the starting line and follow the road to the base of the mountain.

 - Runners will run to the top of the course, stepping on the timing mat while passing around the summit rock, and descend down the mountain to the finish line.

 - The finish line is one block south of the starting line at 4th and Washington Street.

 - Approximate race distance is 3.1 miles, with an elevation gain of 3,022 feet.

 Junior Division Race Course

-- The Junior Division Race follows the same trail to the finish as the senior race, but only goes half-way up the mountain.
+- The Junior Division Race follows the same trail to the finish as the adult race, but only goes half-way up the mountain.